Home Contact Us FAQ's SiteMap

 EXPLANATION:

-At various stages of the recruitment process, candidates will state they are being considered by another employer for position.
-This is especially common when using contingent (non-retained) recruiters since candidates are sent to many employers simultaneously.
+At various stages of the recruitment process, candidates will state they are being considered by another employer for a similar position.
+This is an especially common ploy when using contingent (non-retained) recruiters since candidates are sent to many employers simultaneously.
 It is less common with retained recruiters since they rarely accept overlapping searches at the same time and candidates should not be parallel processed.
-In any case, it may be true and the person is simply being up-front with the hiring manager.
-It other cases, a candidate uses the ploy to give the impression of being in high demand and one whose demands should not be questioned.
+It may be true and the candidate is simply being up-front with the hiring manager.
+It other cases, candidates use the ploy to give the impression of being in high demand and hoping to increase their desirability and salary.

 RESOLUTION:

 The situation is best addressed in 2 steps.
 First, ask the candidate early on whether he is being considered for other positions.
 Then later if he claims to have received sudden interest from another employer, you are in a better position.
-When the candidate gives notice of an another opportunity, explain to him that while he is well regarded and a strong contender for the role, he is not the only candidate being considered (as long as there are other candidates, of course) and if he needs to decline the opportunity, there will be no bad feelings.
+When the candidate gives notice of an another employment opportunity, explain that while the person is well regarded and a strong contender for the role, he or she is not the only candidate being considered (as long as there are other candidates, of course) and if he or she needs to decline the opportunity, there will be no bad feelings.

 The purpose of the statement is to determine whether the candidate has genuine enthusiasm for the role.
-The person should respond by declaring his keen interest and provide compelling reasons.
-If he doesn’t, then either candidate is not sincere about the opportunity (and may be a manipulative person), or the recruiting process has been flawed and needs improving.
+The person should respond by declaring keen interest and provide compelling reasons.
+If he or she doesn't, then either the candidate is not sincere about the opportunity (and may be a manipulative person), or the recruiting process has been flawed and needs improving.

 Tactic 3: